-- DHHS is responsible for capturing and provide offers of spontaneous emergency volunteers to municipal councils. - Volunteering Victoria supports DHHS in this activity.
-Volunteering Victoria, in partnership with Red Cross, has trained a number of Managers of Spontaneous Volunteers to be deployed to manage offers of support.
+- DHHS is responsible for capturing and provide offers of spontaneous emergency volunteers to municipal councils - Australian Red Cross supports DHHS in this activity.

 7.5 Economic recovery environment

 The economic environment considers the direct and indirect impacts that an event may have on business, primary producers and the broader economy.
 This may include impacts on individuals and households, primary producers, businesses, industries, tourism and the broader economy.
 They range from immediate and intense, such as loss of personal income or damage to business premises, to long-term and chronic, such as loss of workforce due to displacement, loss of productive land or reluctance of tourists to travel to hazard-prone areas.